Pyx Lax: Collaborations

 During their career, Pyx lax have collaborated with many Greek singers and musicians such as George Dalaras, Haris Alexiou, Vasilis Papakonstantinou, Katsimihas Brothers, Lavrentis Machairitsas, Miltiadis Paschalidis, Vasilis Karras, Makis Christodoulopoulos, Sotiria Leonardou, Melina Tanagri, Psarantonis, Lakis Papadopoulos, Domenica, ONAR, Theodosia Tsatsou, Mihalis Tzouganakis, Ilias Makridis and many more.

 The biggest number of the band's international collaborations were included in their last studio album Charoumeni Stin Poli Ton Trelon (2003), with most notable songs: "Someone Wrote 'Save Me' On a Wall" (with Eric Burdon singing lead) and "All My Angels Falling" (with Marc Almond).
 In 1999 they had also released the cd-single "Let The Picture Do The Talking" (As' tin Ikona Na Milai) along with the Corsican group I Muvrini and Sting.
-Other important international artists that collaborated with Pyx Lax were: Gordon Gano, Steve Wynn, Bayaka and Saša Dragić.
+Other important international artists that collaborated with Pyx Lax were: Gordon Gano, Steve Wynn, Bajaga and Saša Dragić.

 Dissolution of the band, reunification and concerts

 In 2004, the band announced in a television interview that it would be dissolved after two goodbye concerts.
 The concerts were scheduled for 18 September in Athens and 20 September in Thessaloniki.
 Tickets for the Athens concert were sold out within a few hours, and a second concert was arranged for 19 September.
 Their final album, called simply Telos – Live Sto Likavitto (End – Live at Lycabetus) is a recording of the first goodbye concert in Lykavittos, Athens.

 In 2010, Manos Xydous died at the age of 57.
 Before his death the members of Pyx Lax were in talks of a reunification for concerts during 2011.
 The reunification finally took place without Manos with a big tour around Greece.
 The most significant moment was the massive concert of the 13 July 2011 at the Athens Olympic Stadium, with a crowd of more than 75,000 spectators.
 The tour continued with many more concerts around Greece.

-In 2012, Pyx Lax went on their farewell North American Tour, with the 1st show of the tour selling out at New York City's Terminal 5 along with Brooklyn,New York Space Rock band Roy Orbit featuring Fotis Louzakos on vocals Arthur Montauk on drums and Stathis Karathanasis on bass.
+In 2012, Pyx Lax went on their farewell North American Tour, with the first show of the tour selling out at New York City's Terminal 5.